Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Results

 where, m is the azimuthal mode number ($m=0, \pm 1, \pm 2, \ldots$), $\hat{f}_m$ are the Fourier coefficients obtained from the azimuthal FFT, and $e^{i m \theta}$ represents the basis functions for periodic decomposition.
 Mode $m = 0$ corresponds to the axisymmetric mode.
 Mode $m = 1$ represents a dipole or single-lobed structure, commonly associated with vortex shedding.
 Mode $m = 2$ signifies a quadrupole or two-lobed pattern, such as vortex pairing.
 Mode $m = 3$ exhibits a triangular configuration, while higher-order modes ($m>3$) correspond to increasingly intricate structures, often linked to turbulence and fine-scale instabilities.
 For an axisymmetric flow, the only non-zero mode would be the $m=0$ mode, and all higher modes $(m=1,2,3, \ldots)$ would have zero amplitude.
 If higher azimuthal modes ($m \geq 1$) have non-zero amplitudes, the flow is non-axisymmetric, meaning variations around the azimuthal direction exist.
-Furthermore, the greater the relative magnitude of the amplitudes for modes $m \geq 1$ compared to the amplitude of the axisymmetric $m=0$ mode, the stronger the asymmetry. \cref{fig:LTE_FFT_amp} presents the amplitudes ($|\hat{f}_m|$) of the first three azimuthal modes (\emph{i.e,} $m=0,1,2$), normalized with respect to the amplitude of the $m=0$ mode, facilitating a clearer interpretation of asymmetry.
-For the mean temperature, the relative amplitude of the $m=1$ mode ranges from $2.74\%$ at x = \SI{0.425}{m} to $8.33\%$ at x = \SI{0.525}{m} indicating a substantial asymmetry.
+Furthermore, the greater the relative magnitude of the amplitudes for modes $m \geq 1$ compared to the amplitude of the axisymmetric $m=0$ mode, the stronger the asymmetry.

+\cref{fig:LTE_FFT_amp} presents the amplitudes ($|\hat{f}_m|$) of the first three azimuthal modes (\emph{i.e,} $m=0,1,2$), normalized with respect to the amplitude of the $m=0$ mode, facilitating a clearer interpretation of asymmetry.
+For the mean temperature, the relative amplitude of the $m=1$ mode ranges from $2.74\%$ at x = \SI{0.425}{m} to $8.33\%$ at x = \SI{0.525}{m}, indicating a substantial asymmetry.
 For the axial velocity, the asymmetry is even more pronounced with the relative amplitude of the $m=1$ mode varying from $7.07\%$ at x = \SI{0.425}{m} to $11.29\%$ at x = \SI{0.525}{m}.
 The higher modes ($m \ge 2$) do not have a significant strength as compared to the axisymmetric ($m=0$) mode.
 Moreover, the relative amplitudes of the non-axisymmetric modes increase along the jet axis, signifying a growing asymmetry downstream in the chamber.
-This observation suggests that the TPM should be positioned as close as possible to the nozzle exit to minimize asymmetry effects during experiments.
+This observation suggests that the TPM should be positioned as close as possible to the nozzle exit to minimize asymmetry effects during experiments. \end{enumerate}